Crowns of Egypt

 The Egyptian civilization used a number of different crowns throughout its existence.
 Some were used to show authority, while others were used for religious ceremonies.
-Each crown was worn by different pharaohs or deities, and each crown had its own significance and symbolic meaning.
+Each crown was worn by different Pharaohs or deities, and each crown had its own significance and symbolic meaning.
+In early Egypt, one significant and important characteristic of the many crowns, was the color white.
+The color symbolized kingship or nisut in the early periods and Upper Egypt.
+The color blue was also an important color from the 18th Dynasty on.
 The crowns include the Atef, the Deshret, the Hedjet, the Khepresh, the Pschent, and the Hemhem.